How to Support Students in the Event of Instructional Disruption

 • Implement scalable strategies for providing students feedback.
 Try setting up automated feedback in an online quiz, creating a short video that highlights common successes and challenges of student work, or creating a short audio memo that provides students feedback in response to common student questions.

 • Use rubrics to communicate clear grading expectations.
 A rubric can be used to provide standardized feedback on student work and give students clarity on how they’re being evaluated.
-See the CTL’s guide on writing an effective rubric.
+See CTL’s guide on writing an effective rubric.

 Help is available!